 - Creativity exercises: Drawing can encourage people’s creativity and motivation.

 - Reading exercises: Newspapers, books, magazines adapted to the person’s tastes.

-Just as we take care of our bodies, we must remember that it is important to take care of our brain.
+Just as we take care of our bodies, we must remember that it is important to take care of our brains.
 Brain training is a great resource for strengthening our mental abilities.
 Remember that it is never too late to train your brain.